kragen/derctuo/copper-salts.md

 acids — or alkalis, with which it yields cuprate salts; and there is additionally a hypothetical trivalent copper oxide which would be a strong oxidizer.
-White **cuprous sulfate** “decomposes rapidly in presence of moisture” to copper and the highly soluble **blue vitriol**.
+White **cuprous sulfate** “decomposes rapidly in presence of moisture” to copper and the highly soluble skin-staining **blue vitriol**.
 “Little evidence exists for” yellow **cuprous hydroxide**, which is “extremely easily oxidized” to insoluble **cupric hydroxide**.  **Cuprous nitrate** is almost unknown; blue-green